marcusoshea/marcusoshea/README.md

 ### Hi there 👋, My Name is Marcus
-#### I am a full stack engineer who works a day job leading a mobile development team at Rocket Central.
+#### I am a full stack engineer who works a day job leading a mobile development team at Rocket Mortgage.

 I have two github accounts, a personal one (this one) and another one where I used to code for ColibriGroup until March 2021 (https://github.com/marcusosheamckissock)